aviaryan/flask-postgres-apache-server/README.md

 12. Install git.
 13. Clone and setup your git project (here Catalog).
 14. Set it up in your server so that it functions correctly when visiting your server’s IP address in a browser.
 Make sure that your .git directory is not publicly accessible via a browser.
+15. Use a custom domain with Digital Ocean.
+16. Disable root remote login and enforce key-based authentication.

 <a name="step1"></a>